 If the tenant allows other persons not on the lease to occupy the property, an additional deposit can be charged.
 If the tenant has a guest who remains on the property for at least 14 cumulative days without the landlord’s permission, the tenant is in violation of the lease agreement.

-Maintenance, Alterations, and Repairs of Premises in Florida
+Landlord Responsibilities in Florida: Maintenance, Alterations, and Repairs

 Whenever a landlord rents property, it must meet all the local building, state, and health codes.